Print | Email

 Serum: 1.0 mL

-Shipping & Storage: Separate serum and ship refrigerated, or frozen if greater than 7 days from time of collection
+Shipping & Storage: Separate serum and ship refrigerated, or frozen if greater than 7 days from time of collection.

-Testing Laboratory: St. Boniface Hospital Immunology Laboratory
+Testing Laboratory (MB): St. Boniface Hospital Immunology Laboratory

 Requisition: